paulocaldas/stranded-ASE/README.md

 **Optional arguments**:

-- -t, --threshold: Minimum total read count threshold for SNPs to be included.
+- --threshold: Minimum total counts for a SNP to be included.
 SNPs with 'totalCount' <= threshold will be excluded.
 Default: 10.

-- -o, --output: Path to the output file where the aggregated gene-level results will be saved.
-If not provided, output will be named '<input_filename>.geneLevelMAF' by default.
+- --output: Path to output file.
+Default: '<input_filename>.geneLevelMAF'.

 **Key Steps in the Script**:
 - Read SNP-level ASE data.